keybase/client/go/saltpack/specs/saltpack_encryption.md

 matches what's in the **authenticators list**.

 Our authenticators cover the SHA512 of the payload, rather than the payload itself, to save time when a large message has many recipients.
-This relies on the collision resistance of SHA512 for security, in addition to the normal assumptions that go into NaCl.
+This assumes the second preimage resistance of SHA512, in addition to the assumptions that go into NaCl.

 Using NaCl's [`crypto_box`](http://nacl.cr.yp.to/box.html) to compute the authenticators takes more time than using